-The requirements are broken into 17 different domains, ranging from purely technical controls of your network and devices to personnel management and security awareness training, making this standard a truly company-wide endeavour.
-Depending on the type of contract a company has, different levels of requirements will be needed.
+The requirements are broken into 17 different domains, ranging from technical controls of your network and devices to personnel management and security awareness training, making this standard a truly company-wide endeavor.

 As a digital manufacturing environment, ProShop facilitates managing cybersecurity policies and procedures, alongside tasks and training for staff, within the architecture of various workflows.